tbrowder/Abbreviations/README.md

     sub auto-abbreviate(@words) is export(:auto) {...}

-This the routine, slightly modified, taken from the *Rosetta Code* website.
+This routine, slightly modified, is taken from the *Rosetta Code* website.
 Given a string consisting of space-separated words, it returns the minimum number of characters to abbreviate the set.
 It will fail on either an empty word list or one with duplicate words, so the user is fore-warned.

 AUTHOR
 ======